 - The employee is eligible for a travel assistance benefit paid in a designated area as defined by the Canada Revenue Agency (CRA).
 The benefit shall in no fashion add to the cost of salary and benefits to the employer and shall be in accordance with the provisions set by the CRA. - The benefit is based on 10% of the employee's salary to a maximum of \$2500.00 per year and is included on the employee's T4.

-Employee Assistance Program
+Employee Family Assistance Program (EFAP)

-• All GPPL employees are eligible to receive support through the City of Grande Prairie's employee assistance program.
+All GPPL employees are eligible to receive support through the Employee Family Assistance Program.